 What is SIWN?

-SIWN enables seamless authentication + authorization for Farcaster clients that need read and write permissions on behalf of their users.
+SIWN enables seamless authentication + authorization for Farcaster clients that need read and write permissions on behalf of their users.- Users don’t need to pay for warps to try apps

 - Developers don’t need to worry about onboarding funnel drop-offs when OP mainnet gas surges